 - In yet another Batman example, Arkham Asylum: A Serious House on Serious Earth has Batman undergoing a word examination test from a shrink as part of a gesture to show The Joker he's not mad.
 It quickly goes into a bad place ("Mother."
 "Pearl," coupled with the imagine of Martha Wayne's pearl necklace snapping) and he eventually stops it once the imagery starts piling around the death of his parents and bats, much to The Joker's delight.

-- Doc Samson does this to Multiple Man when interviewing X-Factor.
+- Doc Samson does this to Multiple Man when interviewing him in X-Factor.
 The latter claims he himself isn't sure if the answers were genuine or if he made them up.

 - Done by the main character to David in Dan Brown's Digital Fortress.

 - In the original book Cheaper by the Dozen, the kids are given this test by a psychologist.
 The've seen it before, so they mess with her head by purposely giving answers that seem to indicate a morbid mindset.
 Then one of them gives the answer before being given the word...

 - Ben Richards gets one of these in The Running Man by Stephen King when he's trying out to get on any kind of game show so that he can get money for his sick daughter's treatment.
 Some of his answers establish him as a decent person.
 For example, in response to the word "strike," he says "out" rather than something like "fist."